symmy596/Polypy/paper/paper.md

 A large number of research questions in solid state chemistry can be addressed using molecular dynamics and Monte Carlo simulations.
 These simulations allow many material properties to be calculated for direct comparison with experiment.
 These include, the diffusion coefficients, ionic conductivities, charge density, electric field and electrostatic potential.
 The diffusion coefficient and ionic conductivity are of particular importance for the study of battery materials (e.g. Li-ion / Na-ion diffusion [@LLTO]), solid oxide fuel cell materials (e.g. O-ion diffusion [@CeO2]) and many other applications in solid state chemistry.
 The charge density, electric field and electrostatic potential are of interest to problems relating to interfaces in solid state chemistry, e.g. space charge theory .[@Maier_BerBunsenges1984; @Maier_JPhysChemSol1985; @Maier_SolStatIonics2003; @ChiangEtAl_ApplPhysLett1996; @KimAndMaier_JElectrochemSoc2002] Finally, calculating the distribution of defects in a material is useful for the study of segregation behaviour [@UO2; @CeO2] or adsorption behaviour.[@Nora]

+In a molecular dynamics simulation the positions of atoms throughout time are being simulated.
 A molecular dynamics trajectory is a snapshot of the positions occupied by each atom in the simulation as a function time.
 For example, the trajectory of a single atom would show, sequentially, all of the postiions occupied by that atom throughout the simulaton.
+In a Monte Carlo simulation the positions of atoms are updated randomly to provide a statistical ensemble describing the material.
 A Monte Carlo trajectory is similar although the simulation is not time resolved and the atom positions are simply a function of simulation step, not simulation timestep.
 The positions of the atoms allow the particle density of each atom to be determined and from these, the electrostatic potential, electric field and charge density can be calculated.
 A mean squared displacement can be performed on the molecular dynamics trajectories and from these, the diffusion coefficients and ionic conductivites can be calculated.
 Diffusion coefficients and ionic conductivites can then be used to estimate the activation energy for diffusion using the Arrhenius relationship.

 The `polypy` code is designed to solve the following problems.